harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Low-level damage correction works well when space is limited, and quartile-level damage correction helps ensure fast scanning when displayed on high-resolution screens.

-To the degree possible, your applications should discourage the transmission of Bitcoin QR codes via images or videos which could be modified to replace the intended QR code with an alternative QR code.

 {% endautocrossref %}